WE_IA_AGENT_BUS

 • →How to define a level of autonomy and control

-• →Framework for designing an AI agent (objectives, data, tools, scenarios)
+• →Design framework for an AI agent (objectives, data, tools, scenarios)

 • →Expected benefits: performance, quality, deadlines, resilience

-• →Risks, limits and success conditions (security, compliance, acceptance)
+• →Risks, limitations, and conditions for success (security, compliance, acceptance)

 • →Overview of market solutions and selection criteria